adobe-type-tools/afdko/docs/AFDKO-Overview.md

 This program will build an OpenType/CFF font from a feature file that defines the OpenType layout rules, and overrides for default values, and a font file: a Type 1 font, TrueType font, 'detype1' text version of a Type 1 font, or UFO font and It also requires some other meta-data files.
 It will also build an OpenType/TTF font from a TrueType source font file.

-### makeinstances

-This script will generate Type 1 fonts from an MM Type 1 font, using a tab-delimited file to set values in the instances.
-The Adobe developers now use makeinstancesufo, but this version is still supported.

 ### makeinstancesufo

 This script will generate UFO fonts from a set of Superpolator master designs.